mapcomponents/react-map-components-maplibre/src/stories/README.md

 **- Component cleanup function**

-After everything has been undone it is important to set the map reference (mapRef.current) to undefined.
+After everything has been undone set the map reference (mapRef.current) to undefined.

 ```js
   useEffect(() => {